First Daughter (2004 film)

 First Daughter is a 2004 American romantic comedy-drama film released by 20th Century Fox.
 It stars Katie Holmes as Samantha MacKenzie, daughter of the President of the United States, who enrolls at college and develops a relationship with another student (Marc Blucas).
 The film follows Samantha as she experiences a new sense of freedom during her time away from the White House, and the advantages and disadvantages of her college life.
 It co-stars Michael Keaton as the President of the United States and Amerie as Samantha's roommate, Mia Thompson.

 The film was directed by Forest Whitaker, written by Jessica Bendinger and Kate Kondell from a story by Bendinger and Jerry O'Connell, and produced by John Davis.
-Whitaker likened First Daughter to a fairy tale, characterizing it as "the story of a princess who leaves the 'castle' [the White House] to go out in the world to discover who and what she is."
-The film languished in "development hell" for several years, due to competition against Chasing Liberty, and was further delayed after its completion.
-It was not a commercial success upon its release, and received negative reviews.
+The film languished in "development hell" for five years, finally being completed and released eight months after the similar Chasing Liberty (2004).
+The film was a commercial failure upon its release, and received primarily negative reviews.

 Plot

 Samantha MacKenzie is the only child of U.S. President John MacKenzie.
-Because of her father's political career, she has been in the public eye her entire life and spent most of her high school years in the White House.
-Having to deal with lack of privacy and public scrutiny for the most ridiculous things, Sam has had a sheltered existence and her father has trouble letting her have more freedom yet is too busy to spend time with her.

-Though her mother Melanie is supportive, she still stands by her husband's decisions, leaving Sam feeling restricted from having a normal life.
-Accompanied by Secret Service agents everywhere she goes, and with her father running for re-election, Sam finally believes she has the chance to break out of her cocoon when she is given the opportunity to attend college in California.
+Due to her father's political career, she has been in the public eye her entire life and spent most of her high school years in the White House.
+Having to deal with a lack of privacy and public scrutiny, Sam has had a sheltered existence and her father has trouble giving her more freedom yet is too busy to spend time with her.
+Accompanied by Secret Service agents everywhere she goes, and with her father running for re-election, Sam finally believes she has the chance to break out of her cocoon when she is allowed to attend college in California.

-At school, Sam ends up sharing a dorm room with boy-crazed Mia Thompson, who is hesitant at first to room with the first daughter, but eventually warms to her.
-After her Secret Service agents tackle a student brandishing a water gun at a pool party and hastily evacuate her from the premises, she insists that her detail be reduced to just two agents, which her father begrudgingly agrees to.
+There, Sam ends up sharing a dorm room with Mia Thompson, who is hesitant at first to room with the first daughter, but eventually warms to her.
+After her Secret Service agents tackle a student brandishing a water gun at a pool party and hastily evacuate her from the premises, she insists that her detail be reduced to just two agents, to which her father begrudgingly agrees.
 Settling into some semblance of normalcy, she meets and becomes interested in fellow student James Lansome, her resident advisor.